- Darlington Transport Study

-The Department of Planning, Transport and Infrastructure will be upgrading the intersection to improve safety and travel time for motorists.
+The Department for Infrastructure and Transport will be upgrading the intersection to improve safety and travel time for motorists.

 Early works expected to commence in the third quarter of 2020, with major construction expected to commence in late 2020.

 The current proposed treatments for the intersection upgrade include:

 - widening of Main North Road, with the installation of an additional right turn lane into Kings Road, and three through lanes heading south on Main North Road;

 - widening of Main North Road, with the installation of an additional right turn lane into McIntyre Road, and three through lanes heading north on Main North Road;